 During the consultation, we assess your medical history, explore your eating habits & exercise levels, and look at your goals.
 We also explore your reasoning behind wanting to use medication to help you lose weight.

 We will invoice you via a secure payment provider so you can pay securely online.
 Once payment is received, your pen will be dispatched for next working day delivery if ordered by 1pm.
-We prescribe and dispense only from within the UK, who source the medication directly from the manufacturer.
-We offer FREE next working day delivery in discreet packaging.
+We use a UK based pharmacist to prescribe and dispense only from within the UK.
+We offer next working day delivery in discreet packaging.

 Who can use it?

-The medication can be used for those in the OVERWEIGHT or OBESE category of the BMI but we take into account a range of factors such as:
+The medication can be used for those with BMI over 25.
+We take into account a range of factors such as:

 Current exercise levels